InnoverseTeam/.github/profile/README.md

 # InnoverseTeam
-- Innoverse is a recreation of Miiverse for Wii U, 3DS Consoles and Desktop for Nextendo Network, this project is indeed open source.
+- Innoverse is a recreation of Miiverse for Wii U, 3DS Consoles and Desktop for Link3DS, this project is indeed open source.
-- This project was created by cedkeChat01.
+- This project was created by rraptor06.

-# Discord Server
-- If you want to join our discord server click [here](https://dsc.gg/innoverseclub).

 # What consoles is Innoverse available on?
 | Console        | Status           |